 On January 1, 1999, some member states of the European Economic Community fixed their respective currencies to a new currency, commonly known as the "Euro".
 During the three years beginning on January 1, 1999, business in these countries will be conducted both in the existing national currency, as well as the Euro.
 Companies operating in or conducting business in these countries will need to ensure that their financial and other software systems are capable of processing transactions and properly handling the existing currencies and the Euro.
 Based on the current level of direct European business conducted by Landec, and also because Landec expects that any transactions in Europe in the near future will be priced in U.S. dollars, Landec does not expect that introduction and use of the Euro will materially affect Landec's business.
-Landec will continue to evaluate the impact over time of the introduction of the Europe, Landec's business could be adversely affected, including the inability to bill customers and to pay suppliers for transactions denominated in the Euro in Landec's financial statements.
+Landec will continue to evaluate the impact over time of the introduction of the Europe, Landec's business could be adversely affected, including the inability to bill customers and to pay suppliers for transactions denominated in the Euro and the inability to properly record transactions denominated in the Euro in Landec's financial statements.